-Art Shows in Seoul that You Shouldn’t Miss in May 2021
+Art Shows in Seoul that You Shouldn’t Miss this Summer 2021

 So, I skipped the month of April since there was too much overlap in previous exhibitions and took a little hiatus from art-hopping around Seoul — especially with coronavirus still lingering around.
-But if you’re ready to check out the latest in the art scene in Seoul, there are quite a few art exhibitions to look forward to in May 2021 from Picasso to Andy Warhol!
+But if you’re ready to check out the latest in the art scene in Seoul, there are quite a few art exhibitions to look forward to this summer 2021 from Picasso to Andy Warhol!

 The Korean contemporary art exhibition, The Chronicle of Lost Time, includes artists like: Kho Nak Beom, Gwon Osang, Kim Kira, Gimhongsok, Debbie Han, Bahc Yiso, Bae Chan-Hyo, Shin Meekyoung, Wee Young-Il, Lee Dongi, Lee ByungHo, Lee Wan, Lee Yongbaek, Joo Jae Hwan, and Hong Kyoung Tack.
 The group show will be running from April 15th, 2021 to June 20th, 2021 at Seoul National University Museum of Art (1 Gwanak-ro, Gwanak-Gu, Seoul.)